Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - **Compute optimized**
             - Higher CPU to memory ratio - good for medium traffic and application servers
         - **Memory Optimized**
+            - EV,ESV3 series Higher memory to CPU ratio - good for hosting databases
+        - **Storage optimized**
+            - Big data applications, SQL and noSQL databases

+    ## Azure batch service
+    - large scale paralel high performing jobs
+    - You create Azure **batch account** and Azure **storage account**
+    - The batch account basically contains a pool of VMs that will pull the videos from the storage account
+    - It consists of **nodes** to run the applications - The nodes have the capabilities of running certain scripts